 Sometimes, you may see your chinchilla sleeping on their side or on their back.
 While it’s rare for chinchillas to sleep in these positions, it’s still normal.
 Most often, they will do this by sleeping inside a hammock.

 While chinchilla sleep habits are fairly predictable, it doesn’t mean that individual chinchillas don’t develop personalized sleep habits.

 Seeing an animal sleeping with its eyes wide open can be scary.
 However, for chinchillas, this is completely normal—sort of.

 Chinchillas don’t actually sleep with their eyes open, but it looks like they do.
 A chinchilla can close its iris completely.
 Their eyelid stays open, giving the appearance that their eyes are open, but no light enters the eye.
 So, while it appears that they are sleeping with open eyes, the chinchilla perceives his eyes as closed.

 Can a chinchilla sleep through the night?

-If you create the right environment, yes, your chinchilla can sleep through the night.
+If you create the right environment, your chinchilla can sleep through the night.
 Chinchillas are naturally inclined to sleep during the daytime if they aren’t disturbed by loud noises.
 They will wake up to urinate, drink water, or enjoy a snack.
-If they are left undisturbed, chinchillas will sleep 10 to 12 hours at a time.
+If left undisturbed, chinchillas will sleep 10 to 12 hours at a time.